FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_ADM_OSC.md

 ## Third party example

-Recently, L-Acoustics released their new L-ISA controller that can now output ADM-OSC as an alternate method (hardware required) and is functional to be received by SPAT Revolution, for example.
+Recently, L-Acoustics released their new L-ISA controller that can now output ADM-OSC as an alternate method (hardware required) and is functional to be received by _SPAT Revolution_, for example.
 OSC messages can be sent using the ADM-OSC format and be interpreted identically by any ADM-OSC compatible device.

 ![L-ISA](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/LisaOSCConfiguration.png)